addityasingh/personal-blog/_posts/2016-04-01-setup-ios-push-notifications-for-ionic-cordova-apps.md

   ![Save the Certificate signing request]({{ site.url }}/img/dist/keychain-request-cert-3.png)

 2. Create an **App Id**: Apple identifies every app by a unique app id added in dev center.
-This is by convention named in reverse-DNS format and will be same as app's bundle id (mentioned in config.xml as `ios-CFBundleIdentifier` in <widget>).
+This is by convention named in reverse-DNS format and will be same as app's bundle id (mentioned in `config.xml` as `ios-CFBundleIdentifier`).
 E.g. com.aditya.myapp
   - Go to Apple Developer Center
   - Open Certificates , Identifiers & Profiles
   ![Apple Developer center]({{ site.url }}/img/dist/apple-developer-center.png)
-  - Open Identifiers section and click '+' to add a new app
+  - Open Identifiers section and click **+** to add a new app
   ![Click + to create new app]({{ site.url }}/img/dist/ios-create-app-id-0.png)
   - Provide an app name and select the checkbox for **Push Notifications** under **App Services**
   ![Provide name for new app and add services]({{ site.url }}/img/dist/ios-create-app-id-2.png)